History of Los Angeles: Civic corruption and police brutality

 The downtown business interests, always eager to attract business and investment to Los Angeles, were also eager to distance their town from the criminal underworld that defined the stories of Chicago and New York.
 In spite of their concerns, massive corruption in City Hall and the Los Angeles Police Department (LAPD)—and the fight against it—were dominant themes in the city's story from early 20th-century to the 1950s.

 In the 1920s, for example, it was common practice for the city's mayor, councilmen, and attorneys to take contributions from madams, bootleggers, and gamblers.
 The top aide of the mayor was involved with a protection racket.
 Thugs with eastern-Mafia connections were involved in often violent conflicts over bootlegging and horse-racing turf.
-The mayor's brother was selling jobs in the Los Angeles Police Department.

 In 1933, the new mayor Frank Shaw started giving contracts without competitive bids and paying city employees to favor crony contractors.
 The city's Vice Squad functioned citywide as the enforcer and collector of the city's organized crime, with revenues going to the pockets of city officials right up to the mayor.
+The mayor's brother was selling jobs in the Los Angeles Police Department.

 In 1937, the owner of downtown's Clifton's Cafeteria, Clifford Clinton led a citizen's campaign to clean up city hall.
 He and other reformers served on a Grand Jury investigating the charges of corruption.
 In a minority report, the reformers wrote:

 A portion of the underworld profits have been used in financing campaigns [of] ... city and county officials in vital positions ...
 [While] the district attorney's office, sheriff's office, and Los Angeles Police Department work in complete harmony and never interfere with ... important figures in the underworld.

 The police Intelligence Squad spied on anyone even suspected of criticizing the police.
 They included journalist Carey McWilliams, the District Attorney, Judge Fletcher Bowron, and two of the county supervisors.